0 User Reviews

 Jurisdiction

-On the other hand, Mossad is a close ally of the NSA, and Israel is known for the robustness of its cyberdefense operations and for its cooperation with the NSA in its mass surveillance operations.
-On balance, though, Israel’s strong data protection laws make it a fairly privacy-friendly location.
+On the other hand, Israel's intelligence community is a close ally of the NSA, and Israel is known for the robustness of its cyberdefense operations and for its cooperation with the NSA in mass surveillance operations, which is far from ideal.

 Logs